realmatterio/ArtUSD/README.md

 ### Disclaimer

-[^1]: This white paper is for educational purposes only.
+> This white paper is for educational purposes only.
 It is not intended to provide financial, legal, or investment advice, nor does it constitute an offer to sell or a solicitation to buy any securities or tokens.
 The concepts, mechanisms, and smart contracts described are hypothetical and intended for illustrative purposes.
 Readers should conduct their own research and consult with qualified professionals before making any financial decisions.

-> END
+>
 ---